Skip to content

 See our brochure on landscaping and planting around transformer boxes [PDF, 235 KB].

-Before digging or excavating, call BC 1 Call at 1 800 474 6886 or submit an e-request to locate any underground electrical or other infrastructure near your home.
+Whether you’re planting trees or shrubs or landscaping, you’ll need to call BC 1 Call at 1 800 474 6886 or submit an e-request before you begin digging or excavating.
+This is to locate any underground electrical or other infrastructure near your home.

 Planting near powerlines